 Moxifloxacin belongs to the class of medications known as fluoroquinolones.
 Fluoroquinolones are antibiotics that are used to treat infections caused by certain types of bacteria.
 Moxifloxacin ophthalmic solution is an antibiotic eye drop used to treat eye infections called bacterial conjunctivitis (pink eye) in people 12 months and older.
 It works by killing the bacteria that cause the infection.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

-Moxifloxacin eye drops are usually used for a period of one week.
-Use one drop in the affected eye(s) 3 times a day while awake.
+Moxifloxacin eye drops are usually used for a period of 1 week.
+Use one drop in the affected eye(s) 3 times a day while awake, for 7 days.
 You should space the doses evenly throughout the day.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.